 |Pipedrive||4.5/5||Starting at $12.5 per user per month||14 days 275+ integrations|

 A common question that most new entrepreneurs tend to ponder over is “do startups need CRMs?”.
 For a new business, it is true that there are numerous other areas you need to invest in, and purchasing CRM software may not be on the top of your list.

 But the biggest mistake in business is not having foresight.
 You need to remember that the investments you make today will determine how your business grows in the future.

-For now, as a small business with very few customers, handling all your contacts and data on leads might seem relatively easy.
+For now, as a growing business with very few customers, handling all your contacts and data on leads might seem relatively easy.
 But over the years your business will grow and your capability to manage your customer information has to scale accordingly.